netsampler/goflow2/docs/templates.md

 ### Operational considerations

 * Pruning:
-  * If the registry needs to drop empty routers, wrap the base system with `pruningTemplateSystem` and provide `onEmpty(key)` to delete registry entries.
+  * Empty router pruning is handled by the expiring registry using the same TTL rules.
-  * Call `initCountFromTemplates()` to seed counts when the wrapped system already has templates.
+  * Inner registries/systems should not prune on their own; rely on `ExpiringRegistry` and its sweeper.
 * Snapshot consistency:
   * Use `GetAll()` or `GetTemplates()` to snapshot templates for persistence.
   * Ensure your persistence layer handles concurrent updates (lock or batch as needed).